-Welcome to my blog!
+Welcome to the blog!

 A reminder that these blog entries are not ‘timely.’
 They do not address issues that relate to the present news of the world.
 They address perennial issues faced by most pianists when striving to excel in their playing.
 I encourage you to search through the posts to find the ones that will yield the greatest benefit to you.

-You can also use this list of all blog posts in order of keyword, which you can also sort by title.
+You can also use this list of blog posts in order of keyword, which you can also sort by title.

 October 31, 2021

 S.E.’s lesson 10/30/21: